HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 # LiveSync

-This topic provides information about syncing WebDAV based theme files from local-to-server and server-to-local in real time.
+This topic provides information about syncing WebDAV based theme or WCM Design Library files from local-to-server and server-to-local in real time.
 It watches the file system for changes in the background.

 !!! note